There are three commonly used energy sources for industry. They are:

-Compressed air is an energy source that's relatively easy to store, is non-flammable, is very powerful, can generate high speed in a variety of ways including air actuators, and is extremely versatile in the variety of ways it is used.
+Compressed air is an energy source that's relatively easy to store, is non-flammable, is very powerful, can generate high speed in a variety of ways including air cylinders and air actuators.
+Compressed air is extremely versatile in the variety of ways it can be used.

 Compressed air is used everywhere.